ScrybeLang/scrybelang.github.io/docs/lingo-syntax.md

 Scrybe syntax is similar to that of languages like JavaScript.

-Statements (but not property declarations) are separated by a semicolon, and thus whitespace does not matter unless it is in a string.
+Statements (but not property declarations) are separated by a semicolon, and thus whitespace/newlines don't not matter unless in a string.
 So, minified Scrybe code is possible.

 All indexes are zero-based, unlike Scratch, which has one-based indexing.
 This rule applies everywhere except costume/backdrop numbers.